drimal/ChicagoAptRental/talks/markdown/slides.md

 - The price is not normally distributed, is skewed to the right.

-- Linear model is not be good option, can try to log-transform the price.
+- Linear model is not a good option, can try to log-transform the price.

 ---